FishtownFish wrapped around the rod of AsclepiusMedicine

 A 3 to 6 month supply of third-party tested creatine monohydrate usually costs $20 to $40 at health stores in Fishtown, Northern Liberties, or Center City, or online.
 Buying in bulk (1 kilogram) brings the daily cost to about 25 to 40 cents.
 Insurance does not cover supplements.

 Philly winters bring less outdoor activity, more sedentary time, and shorter days.
 People lose strength and motivation faster than they realize.
-Creatine, paired with two or three weekly indoor strength sessions and vitamin D3, is one of the simplest ways to keep muscle and brain energy steady from December through March.
+Creatine, paired with 2 to 3 weekly indoor strength sessions and vitamin D3, is one of the simplest ways to keep muscle and brain energy steady from December through March.

 Yes, very high doses (above 25 grams per day) can cause stomach upset, cramping, or loose stools, and provide no extra benefit.
 People with kidney disease must avoid high doses without medical supervision.
 For most healthy adults, the ceiling of useful daily intake is around 10 to 20 grams.